Firms serving the thrifty benefit as Europe slowly recovers

 "If there is going to be any spending (in Europe), you would inevitably expect it to be at the budget end ...
 I certainly wouldn't be looking at luxury," said Jeremy Batstone-Carr, strategist at Charles Stanley.

 The economic background for the shift is clear in Citi's Economic Surprise index, which is closely correlated with equity markets and is used by many investors as a guide to future share performance.
-It turned positive in Britain in June .CESIGBP and in the euro zone in late July .CESIEUR, reflecting a nascent recovery fuelled by central bank stimulus and less government stress on austerity.
+It turned positive in Britain in June and in the euro zone in late July, reflecting a nascent recovery fuelled by central bank stimulus and less government stress on austerity.

 Consumers' taste for budget brands has been evident in recent company results.

-Associated British Foods (ABF.L) was boosted by double-digit sales growth at its Primark discount clothing chain, while Spanish discount grocer Dia (DIDA.MC) reported strong demand in its recession-hit home market.
+Associated British Foods was boosted by double-digit sales growth at its Primark discount clothing chain, while Spanish discount grocer Dia reported strong demand in its recession-hit home market. {ID:nL6N0FH0K0]

-Airlines easyJet (EZJ.L) and Ryanair (RYA.I) did well after taking over routes abandoned by more upmarket carriers.
+Airlines easyJet and Ryanair did well after taking over routes abandoned by more upmarket carriers.

 A Reuters-compiled basket of such budget-conscious companies is up 33 percent so far this year, against a rise of 23 percent for a group of luxury stocks which had enjoyed the stronger performance over the previous five years.

-Underscoring the fledgling nature of the recovery in Europe, higher prices dented European beer sales at AB InBev (ABI.BR), while auto maker results suggest consumers are still reluctant to make such large purchases unless they find a bargain.
-Tellingly, Renault's (RENA.PA) results were cushioned by sales of its budget brands, including Dacia.
+Underscoring the fledgling nature of the recovery in Europe, higher prices dented European beer sales at AB InBev, while auto maker results suggest consumers are still reluctant to make such large purchases unless they find a bargain.
+Tellingly, Renault's results were cushioned by sales of its budget brands, including Dacia.

 GROWTH-SENSITIVE